In this article

 • The method of payment

-In the case of cash payments, you might not even receive an official receipt, so creating one yourself is the way to document the purchase.
+In the case of cash payments, you might not receive an official receipt, so creating one yourself is the only way to document the purchase.
 Add as many details as possible, including contact information for the payee, clear descriptions of each item or service, dates and times, and anything else that seems relevant.
-In general, keep close track of the way you use cash in a business capacity, as these types of payments can cause challenges in the auditing process.

-Simplify your
+Simplify your expense management with Ramp

-What are the consequences of non-compliance?
+What are the consequences of noncompliance?

-Automate your expense receipts with Ramp
+Automate expense receipt tracking with Ramp

-Keeping track of expense receipts can be a big hassle, especially for small business owners who have to maintain, review, and confirm all of that documentation themselves.
+Keeping track of expense receipts can be a big hassle, especially for small business owners who have to maintain, review, and confirm all that documentation themselves.

 Try Ramp for free